evnbr/bindery/docs/index.md

 inBook: true
 ---

+# Make a printable book with HTML & CSS

-*Bindery.js* is a library for designing printable books with HTML and CSS.
+*Bindery.js* is an open-source javascript library for designing printable books with a web browser.

-At its simplest, Bindery flows content over multiple pages.
-From there, the designer can create running headers, spreads, footnotes, tables of contents, indexes, and more.
-Bindery also provides print options like bleed, crop marks, and booklet ordering.
+First, Bindery divides your content into multiple pages.
+Design each page with running headers, spreads, footnotes, and more.
+Generate page numbers for a table of contents or index.
+When you're ready to print, you can configure bleed, crop marks, and booklet ordering.

-Web designers can think about books as an extension of responsive design, and print designers can express layouts programmatically, without the need for InDesign.
+If you're a web designer, you can think about books as an extension of responsive design.
+If you're a print designer, you can express layouts programmatically, without the need for InDesign.

 <div class="home-btns">
   <a class="btn" href="/bindery/book">Try a Demo</a>
   <a class="btn" href="/bindery/guide">
-    Get Started →
+    Learn how →
   </a>
   <a class="btn" href="https://github.com/evnbr/bindery">View on Github ↗</a>
 </div>